mslonina/Mechanic/README.md

 - **Efficient creation of dynamical maps.** Each pixel of the map is mapped into a standalone numerical task
-- **Genetic algorithms.** Each pool of tasks may be treated as a generation in the language of GAs
+- **Genetic algorithms.** Each pool of tasks may be treated as a generation in the language of GAs, and each task as a member of current population
 - **Data processing.** Think about processing huge number of astronomical observations

 ### Quick start

-As an quick and simple example consider creating a dynamical map.
+As a quick and simple example consider creating a dynamical map (similar to image processing).
 A dynamical map helps to obtain global information of the dynamics of the dynamical system.
-We would like to know the state of the system when we move from the nominal solution (i.e. in the range of uncertainity of observations).
-To do so, we create a grid of initial conditions (a map), close to the nominal solution.
-Each point of the map is a standalone numerical simulation, and we may speed the computations by splitting the workload in a farm model.
+We would like to know the state of the system when we move from the nominal solution (i.e. in the range of observations' uncertaintites).
+To do so, we create a grid of initial conditions (a map), which is close to the nominal solution.
+Each point of the map is a standalone numerical simulation, and we may speed the computations by splitting the workload within the farm model.

-First, we would like to define some sensible storage layout for the result.
+First, we would like to define some sensible storage layout for the result data.
 We will store the location of the point of the map and the state of the system (1x3 array).
 Let us create a `mechanic_module_map.c` file and put in it the following code: